WojciechMatuszewski/programming-notes/web/react/epic-web-dev.md

 - Kent uses the `noValidate` attribute on the form and relies on the server-side validation.

-  - **We still keep the HTML validation attributes for screen reader support**
+  - **We still keep the HTML validation attributes for screen reader support**.

+  - Specifying the `noValidate` **does not disable the support for the pseudo-classes like `:invalid`** which is pretty nice.

   - Note that the `noValidate` does not turn off every validation attribute.